SalomePlatform/adao/doc/en/ref_operator_requirements.rst

 Then, **to fully describe an operator, the user has only to provide a function that completely and only realize the functional operation**.

-This function is usually given as a Python function or script, that can be in particular executed as an independent Python function or in a YACS node.
+This function is usually given as a **Python function or script**, that can be in particular executed as an independent Python function or in a YACS node.
 These function or script can, with no differences, launch external codes or use internal Python or SALOME calls and methods.
 If the algorithm requires the 3 aspects of the operator (direct form, tangent form and adjoint form), the user has to give the 3 functions or to approximate them using ADAO.